Oklahoma High School Threatens Students With $250 Fine For Being Late Or Skipping Class

 However, students aren’t accepting this new rule without a fight.
 A petition has been circulating, which has now reportedly amassed over 400 signatures.
 And more so than the students, the parents are concerned as well.
 Because after all, they’re likely to be the ones who’d end up paying the hefty fee.
 One parent, Johanna Hondy, expressed her opinions on the matter.

-“There’s no way that I could afford a $250 fine… I don’t know anyone in this town who can afford that really.”
+“There’s no way that I could afford a $250 fine.
+I don’t know anyone in this town who can afford that really.”

 A student, Abigail Cochran, also added that sometimes it’s difficult to get to a class on time.
 Not because the students are lazy or don’t want to be there, but because the five minutes between classes isn’t enough for people who have to get across campus.
 She also made an interesting point.